Post Holiday Motivation

 Preparing for a holiday is really only a short term goal, and will only see you through until that holiday goal date, so what happens next after that?

-Here are a couple of things I do to get back into routine.
+Here are a couple of things I do to get back into the routine.

 I love a list.
 They help you get your head organised and together after a bit of time off work, and you can plan plan plan!
 Start with listing things you need to do today, (food shop, daily tasks, etc) then list your larger tasks for the week, the month, and so on.
 Plan set mornings/evenings that you will dedicate time for your sessions.
 Start the week as you mean to go on and get that session in on a Monday, Mondays are a great way to get you motivated for the rest of the week.
 If I have nailed my session on Monday I feel positive, focussed and set for the rest of the week too.

-If you are unsure of what you are doing next with your training and feel a little lost in the gym book a review with your coach/gym instructor at the gym- a new program and set of goals will help to give you that kick start back into training- this will also help to prevent you plodding along or avoiding the gym all together.
+If you are unsure of what you are doing next with your training and feel a little lost in the gym book a review with your personal trainer at the gym.
+A new program and set of goals will help to give you that kick start back into training- this will also help to prevent you from plodding along or avoiding the gym altogether.

 Finally, you got this all under control!
 Don’t be overwhelmed with the thought of trying to get everything in!
 Do the above and before you know it you’re back focussed and in routine.